gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 Cut-off artifacts and switched interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the Verlet scheme, the pair potentials are shifted to be zero at the cut-off, which makes the potential the integral of the force.
-This is only possible in the group scheme if the shape of the potential is such that its value is zero at the cut-off distance.
+By default, the pair potentials are shifted to be zero at the cut-off, which makes the potential the integral of the force.
 However, there can still be energy drift when the forces are non-zero at the cut-off.
 This effect is extremely small and often not noticeable, as other integration errors (e.g. from constraints) may dominate.
 To completely avoid cut-off